Find Trade Colleges

 • Apprentice Embalmer

-There were about 3,700 jobs for Embalmer in 2016 (in the United States).
+In 2016, there was an estimated number of 3,700 jobs in the United States for Embalmer.
 There is little to no growth in job opportunities for Embalmer.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 undefined